ErichDylus/Open-Source-Law/PO/Grant_Agreement_DAO.md

 Law.State.the=the State of Delaware

-LawyersNote="MIT Creative Commons license" seems to mix two things.

-LawyersNote="Term" is used but not defined.

 // simple agreement contemplating DAO treasury grants (by DAO legal wrapper) for independent contractor services, adaptable for individuals or entities